-Courses for the Professional MBA are eight weeks long and meet one evening a week for four hours, generally from 6 to 10 p.m.
-The Professional MBA program is also available completely online.
+Courses for the MBA through Professional Studies are six weeks long and meet one evening a week for four hours, generally from 6 to 10 p.m.The MBA program is also available completely online.
 The degree may be completed in two years of continuous part-time study.